ufz/ogs/web/content/docs/devguide/documentation/jupyter-docs/index.md

   <!--eofm-->
   ```

+`web_subsection` needs to be set to a sub-folder in [web/content/docs/benchmarks](https://gitlab.opengeosys.org/ogs/ogs/-/tree/master/web/content/docs/benchmarks) (if not set the notebook page will not be linked from navigation bar / benchmark gallery on the web page).

 <div class='note'>

 In Jupytext-based notebooks you can add the frontmatter within the `<!-- #raw -->`- and `<!-- #endraw -->`-markers: